queerviolet/exercise.therapist/README.md

 Design question: Where should the therapist store the client's name?

 Now, add a few responses where the therapist uses the client's name in the response.
-"I think that's very insightful, Ashi.""
+"I think that's very insightful, Ashi."

 I feel more seen already.

-You'll have to figure out how to store the therapist's represent the user's name in the set of possible responses.
+You'll have to figure out how to represent the user's name in the response strings, since you won't know it until the user types it.

 ## 3. A robot that truly understands you ##